Philips T8 LED Tube 10.5W - 4 Foot (1200mm, 120cm)

-The Philips CorePro LED Tube is a cost-effective replacement for your existing fluorescent lighting.
+This Philips Master LED Tube is the most energy-efficient replacement for existing fluorescent lights.

-- No electrician required in most cases - install it yourself (see guide below).
+- No electrician required in most cases - install it yourself (see the guide below).

-Fits all standard T8 light fittings '4 foot' (~1.2m) in length.
-This item replaces regular 36W fluoro tubes with an 18W LED.
+The Philips Master LED tube fits all standard T8 light fittings that are '4 foot' (~1.2m) in length.
+This item replaces regular 36W fluoro tubes with a 10.5W LED.

-Regular T8 fluorescent lamps consume 36 Watts of power with a further ~9 Watts lost in the magnetic ballast.
-As a result, total power consumption per lamp is actually around 45 Watts.
+Regular T8 fluorescent tubes consume 36 Watts of power, with a further ~9 Watts lost in the magnetic ballast.
+As a result, the total power consumption per lamp is actually around 45 Watts.

-The Philips T8 LED tube, on the other hand, consumes just 18 Watts in total.
-That's an energy saving of up to 60%.
+The Philips LED tube light, on the other hand, consumes just 10.5 Watts in total.
+That's an energy-saving of over 70%.

-There are two main types of fluorescent light fittings in existing buildings:
+There are two main types of fluorescent tube light fittings in existing buildings:

 Easy installation for any fitting with a starter.

-You are welcome to order any number of tubes, but we generally recommend purchasing at least 2 tubes to ensure safe and secure delivery.
-The Philips LED tubes are packaged into cartons of 10 units, so round numbers of 10 are worth considering where appropriate.
+You are welcome to order any number of LED tubes, but we generally recommend purchasing at least two to ensure reliable transportation.
+The Philips LED tubes come in cartons of 10 units, so round numbers of 10 are worth considering.